zusby/LoyalityPlatform/README.md

 # Fidelity Platform KA

-A Java SpringBoot backend meant to:
+A Java SpringBoot backend ideal for small to medium Stores meant to:

 - Retain the current customers
 - Increase income
 - Gain new Customers
 - Instantly deploy and manage multiple Stores and E-commerces
-- Ideal for small to medium Stores

 A front end for the services is available at [Back Office Front End](https://github.com/zusby/FidelityPlatformFE) and [Front Office Front End](https://github.com/zusby/FidelityPlatformFEClient), both of them are reactive minimalistic and lightweight, see their rispective README for more info.